deepkit-rest/rest/src/rest/README.md

 }
 ```

-We have to implement the required methods here to provide context for other advanced features of the library such as automated CRUD.

-`getQuery()` is a good place for you to limit what the user can view.
-For example you can limit the user to view only his own `Book`:
+`getQuery()` is a good place to filter the entities that the user can view.
+For example you can allow the user to view only his own `Book`:

 ```ts
 getQuery() {